DiVoNet/site-multidomain/README.md

-# ffkw
+# DiVoNet Freifunk
-FF Koenigswinter with Batman15 and 802.11s
+Multidomain DiVoNet Freifunk with Batman15 and 802.11s

-This is the stable site for Gluon 2019.1.x with wireguard.
+This is the stable site for Gluon 2020.2.2 with wireguard.

 __Please remember:
 You could use Wireguard only for devices with more than 4Mb of Flash!
 That means, that f.e. the 841er can only connect to the mesh with fastd!__

-## Build Instructions
+## Build Instructions (to refine for divonet)

 1. Go in your build system with the user you want to build
 2. Download Gluon 2019.1.x You'll find the informations you'll need under the URL https://gluon.readthedocs.io/en/v2019.1.x/user/getting_started.html